DanTeegan/AWS_webapp/README.md

 Once the connection has been succesful you should be able to access the webpage through your ipv4 address created using a E2 instance on AWS.

 ![prov1](images/proof1.png)
+The webpage is available through the e2 instances IP adress using the port 3000

 ![prov1](images/proof2.png)
+The second webpage is also available